Healthy habits. Less burnout. More (social)change.

 Most of the project will happen in small groups (of 12-16), with a skilled facilitator, a bunch of activities and resources, and some space for each group to shape what they want to focus on.
 It will open with a full-day orientation, followed by 8 weekday evening sessions, one every two weeks, and then a closing day to be planned by the group.

+Cost: $250-350 sliding scale.
 We firmly believe that good self-care isn’t a luxury, and so a self-care program shouldn’t cost an arm and a leg.
 We’re charging enough to be able to provide an honorarium to our facilitators, and to cover a few basic program expenses.
-If this cost is still prohibitive to you, we’d be happy to chat about paying in installments, or providing a reduced rate.
-If you want to be part of the program, we want you to be there, so no one will be turned away due to cost.
+If this cost is still prohibitive to you, we’d be happy to chat about paying in installments; there are also a few partial bursaries available.
+If you want to be part of the program, we want you to be there.

 This is an evolving, learning project, and we will be collecting feedback and making improvements along the way.
 We can promise that it will be imperfect.
 And we can promise that you will meet some amazing people, be part of a changing paradigm and leave different than when you arrived.
 We’re grateful that you’ll be part of the exploration!